The Deadliest Disaster In Every State

 In the year 1840, an enormous rock and dirt dam was built near the town of Johnstown, Pennsylvania.
 As described by History, it was the largest dam in the United States at the time, and its construction created the largest man-made lake.
 By 1889, the canal system that the dam was a part of had mostly been replaced by trains, so the dam was rarely inspected or maintained.
 For the 30,000 people living in Johnstown, this would bring calamity.

 At the end of May, the region around Johnstown experienced unusually heavy rain.
 An engineer noticed that one of the passages that allowed water to move through the dam in a controlled way had become clogged, and he was unable to clear it.
 He attempted to warn the people of Johnstown, but the telegraph lines had also been damaged, and he was unable to reach the town in time.
-The dam collapsed, and the entire contents of the lake (estimated by the Glessner House Museum to be approximately 4.8 billion gallons) surged into Johnstown.
+The dam collapsed, and the entire contents of the lake (estimated to be approximately 4.8 billion gallons) surged into Johnstown.
 More than 2,000 people were killed, both by the flood and by fires that started in the floating debris.

 Rhode Island: The Station Nightclub Fire